google/santa/Docs/development/building.md

 #### Debugging

 Xcode and lldb can be used to debug Santa, just like any other project.
 Instead of clicking the play button to launch and attach to a process, you can attach to an already running, or soon to by running, component of Santa.
-To do this select the Debug menu and choose `Attach to Process by PID or Name… ` .
+To do this select the Debug menu and choose `Attach to Process by PID or Name… `.
 Below are the four components of Santa and who to debug the process as.

 Note: santa-driver (the kernel extension) cannot be debugged by attaching with Xcode.

+Note: Attaching to santad with breakpoints in the decision making codepath will deadlock your machine.

 | process  | user |
 | -------- | ---- |